ghostery/browser-android/README.md

-# Ghostery Browser for Android
+# DEPRECATED - Ghostery Browser for Android v2.x

-This is the next generation Ghostery Browser for Android based on Firefox.
+This project is no longer active.
+Please see our [current Android browser](https://github.com/ghostery/user-agent-android) project for Ghostery Android v3+.

 ## Building